thegatespreserve/Hip-Hop-Magazine-Archive/README.md

 # Hip-Hop-Magazine-Archive
 Archive for hip-hop magazines and publications from the late 80's to the 2000's and beyond.

-Inspired by Brian over at RapZines.com
+Inspired by Brian over at RapZines.com and V from https://thimk.wordpress.com

 HERE is our detailed archive of hip-hop magazines https://airtable.com/shr3FuAJO4xs1qXV8